Safe boating rules

 Here we provide you with some general tips and key bylaws to stay safe when boating in Northland.

-For a copy of all the rules when boating in Northland, you can download a copy of the Navigation Safety Bylaw from our publications section.
+For a copy of all the rules when boating in Northland, you can find the Navigation Safety Bylaw online or download a copy in PDF format.

 Get a list of infringements and fees in the Publications section of our website.

 Boat safety check list

 - Lifejackets fit for purpose for all on board.

 - Tell someone where you are going and when you will be back.

 - Spare fuel and oars and a bailer.

 - Anchor with chain and rope.

 - Distress signals (flares).